In this tutorial, we will show you how to scan your sheet music into Finale with our software, ScanScore.

 Step By Step Instructions

-1) Make sure all programs are downloaded
+1) Make sure both programs are downloaded

-First things first, you need to have both Finale and ScanScore installed.
+First, you need to have both Finale and ScanScore installed.
 You can do this by going to their respective websites and installing them.

 2) Scan the score